SkiFire13/master-thesis/chapters/3-algorithm.typ

 // === Symbolic formulas simplification

+// TODO: Advantage of using formulas is simplification
 // TODO: How to remove edges lazily in formulas (set atom to T/F)

 == Improvements